valhallar/practice-freelancer/README.md

 This repository is a repository for me to recreate [Freelance](https://startbootstrap.com/previews/freelancer) from StartBootstrap.
 It's intend for educational purpose, for me to study how to create HTML and CSS template from looking and console.

 Starting date: June 6th, 2020
 Period:
 Ending date:

 **Notes**

-1. To change nav's color, add id in section (<section id="navigation">).
+1. To change nav's color, add id in section (`<section id="navigation">`).
 Afterward, us id to select the classes like #navigation a.navbar-brand.

+2. For padding between element inside row, use `<div class="col-sm-12 col-md-6 col-lg-4 px-4 py-4">`

-2. Use code below for overlay
+3. Use code below for overlay

 ```
 #portfolio .col-sm-12:hover .overlay {